EMPRESS. XI. SDSS and JWST Search for Local and z~4-5 Extremely Metal-Poor Galaxies (EMPGs): Clustering and Chemical Properties of Local EMPGs: Clustering

 For our cross-correlation analysis, we use the large-scale structure catalog of \citet{Reid2016}.
 Although the catalog of \citet{Reid2016} is not large, we can exploit the random catalog given by this study.
 We obtain a sample of 30,757 galaxies in the EMPG redshift range of $z=0-0.1$, which correspond to the all galaxies that lie in the redshift range of $0 < z < 0.1$ from the catalog of \citet{Reid2016}, and are referred to as the cross-correlation analysis (CCA) galaxies.
 The CCA sample is close to volume-limited over this redshift range \citep{Reid2016}.

-Of our EMPG sample, we only use 50 galaxies which exist in the region of CCA sample.
-Because we need a large sample to obtain a CCF with high statistical accuracy, we add 166 EMPGs identified by \citetalias{SA16} to our EMPG sample to increase the size of the sample.
-The 166 EMPGs exist in the region of CCA sample.
+Of our EMPG sample, we only use 50 galaxies { which are located in the same region as the CCA sample.} Because we need a large sample to obtain a CCF with high statistical accuracy, we add 166 EMPGs identified by \citetalias{SA16} to our EMPG sample to increase the size of the sample.
+The 166 EMPGs exist in the { same region as the} CCA sample.
 We refer to our EMPG sample with the \citetalias{SA16} EMPGs as the extended EMPG sample.
 Note that the metallicities of the \citetalias{SA16} EMPGs have not been measured by the direct method with {\sc [Oiii]}$\lambda$4363 emission, but the method with the strong lines. \citetalias{SA16} claim that the systematic uncertainty of the strong-line method against the direct method is estimated to be 0.04 dex that is smaller than the statistical uncertainty.
 Thus the contamination of metal rich galaxies is negligibly small in the additional 166 EMPGs.
 The extended EMPG sample contains 216 EMPGs in total.

 We also construct a comparison sample from the SDSS galaxies with the stellar mass distribution same as the EMPGs.
 We use stellar masses in the SDSS {\tt galSpecExtra} catalog for the SDSS galaxies and the 166 EMPGs identified by \citetalias{SA16}, while we estimate stellar masses of the remaining 50 EMPGs as described in Section \ref{sec:MZR}.
 We select galaxies with any metallicities at our EMPGs redshift range of $z=0-0.1$ from the SDSS DR12 spectroscopic catalog of \citet{Alam2015}.
 We then apply the criteria of stellar masses that should fall within the 68th percentile of the stellar mass distribution of the extended EMPGs sample because some EMPGs have low stellar masses of $M_* < 10^{6}$ \Msun, which are not covered by that of SDSS galaxies.
 We obtain the comparison sample consisting of 1,881 galaxies.
 The stellar masses of the extended EMPGs (comparison) sample are in the range of $\log (M_*/$\Msun) $=$ 3.7--10.3 (7.0--8.4).